cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 #### Prune Existing Connections In DB

-We now prune existing connections established with the old credentials.
-This won't create downtime since most drivers keep a pool of connections and replenish them as needed.
+We now prune existing database connections, which were created with the old, now invalid, credentials.
+This won't create downtime since most database drivers keep a pool of connections and replenish them as needed.

-Since Kubernetes Secrets is updated, attempts to establish new database connections will succeed.
+Since we've already updated Kubernetes Secrets, new database connections will succeed.

 To prune existing connections, run this command: